prisma/prisma-fundamentals/instruqt/01-intro-to-prisma-schema/01-intro-to-prisma-schema/assignment.md

 notes:
 - type: text
   contents: |
     This training course is built on Instruqt.
 The training environment is being built now.
-Click Next using the button in the bottom right through the instruction slides and then click start at that same location once the environment has loaded.
+Use the left and right buttons to navigate the instruction slides and then click start at that bottom right once the environment has loaded.
 - type: text
   contents: |
     Instruqt includes instructions in a panel on the right, you can minimize that panel using the > arrow at the top of the panel.
 There are two tabs which you can click between, one for VSCode, and the other for interacting with the application once you've reached a lab where it has loaded.